AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Types.md

 ```

 ## Type Reusability
-Types can also refer other types by using their identifiers.
+SdsTypes can also refer other types by using their identifiers.
 This enables type re-usability.
 For example, if there is a common index and value property for a group of types that may have additional properties,
 a base type can be created with those properties.